mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 Week 1:

-Pre-process my laboratory's sMRI and PET (FDG/NAV) data Working in Linux to work with .mnc format
+Pre-process my laboratory's sMRI and PET (FDG/NAV) data/ Working in Linux to work with .mnc format/
-  Follow the lab's current pipeline (includes CIVET) and internalize it Generate t-maps
+  Follow the lab's current pipeline (includes CIVET) and internalize it/ Generate t-maps/

 Week 2: